Robust and cost-effective quantum network using Kramers-Kronig receiver: Experimental validation

+The statistical properties of the recovered keys are analyzed in Figure \ref{fig:data_recovery}\subref{histogram}--\subref{Raw_key}.
+The histogram in Figure \ref{fig:data_recovery}\subref{histogram} confirms that the raw keys follow a Gaussian distribution in both $x$ and $p$ quadratures.
+To assess signal fidelity, we calculated the cross-correlation between the transmitted and received key sequences, as shown in Figure \ref{fig:data_recovery}\subref{cc}.
+A peak correlation coefficient exceeding $0.6$ is observed at zero lag, with negligible values elsewhere, indicating strong synchronization and high randomness of the keys.
+Furthermore, the scatter plot in Figure \ref{fig:data_recovery}\subref{Raw_key} visualizes the linear relationship between the transmitted and received data, effectively demonstrating the successful reconstruction of the Gaussian modulated signal.

-In the process of transforming the recovered minimum-phase signal back into the original Gaussian modulated signal, we estimate the magnitude of the DC component arriving at the receiver by taking the average of the real part of the minimum-phase signal.
-We have provided further details in \textbf{supplementary note 8}.
+Note that during the reconstruction of the minimum-phase signal, the DC component arriving at the receiver is estimated by averaging the real part of the recovered signal.
+Further theoretical details are provided in \textbf{supplementary note 8}.